varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

   duration of one request and all its ESI-includes.
 They are only defined for the client side.
 When used from backend VCL subs, a NULL pointer will be passed.

+* ``PRIV_VCL`` "per vcl" private pointers are useful for such global state that applies to all calls in this VCL, for instance flags that determine if regular expressions are case-sensitive in this vmod or similar.

 The way it works in the vmod code, is that a ``struct vmod_priv *`` is passed to the functions where one of the ``PRIV_*`` argument types is